International Collaboration Receives Regulatory Approval of Disease Resistant Cassava in Kenya

 The disease-resistant cassava was developed under the Virus Resistant Cassava for Africa Plus (VIRCA Plus) project, an international collaboration between the Donald Danforth Plant Science Center in St. Louis, MO, the Kenya Agricultural and Livestock Research Organization (KALRO), the National Agricultural Research Organisation (NARO) in Uganda, National Root Crops Research Institute (NRCRI) in Nigeria and the Rwandan Agriculture Board (RAB), with ISAAA AfriCenter and SCIFODE providing communication and policy outreach support.

-The improved cassava was evaluated over a period of five years, in confined field trials (CFTs) in six different locations in Kenya and Uganda, and showed high and stable defense against CBSD, a disease that can result in up to 100 percent loss of usable storage roots in severe infection.
+The improved cassava was evaluated over a period of five years in more than 20 confined field trials (CFTs) across six different locations in Kenya and Uganda.
+It has continued to show high and stable defense against CBSD, a disease that can result in up to 100 percent loss of usable storage roots in severe infection.
 It is now under testing in Rwanda.